BlaiseAtCTS/Training-Notes/JAVASCRIPT.md

 map.get(key)
 map.delete(key)
 map.has(key)
+.clear()
 Iteration: map.forEach() / for(n of map)

 ### DOM:
 Html + Css goes in and js objects come out.
-The relation between different html elements liked div inside another div is captured by a tree structure in js.
+The relation between different html elements like div inside another div is captured by a tree structure in js.
 The root of the tree is Document Object (similar to window).
 #### Element properties:
 Eg. JS converts html tag 'img' into dom.
 So the attributes like 'src' can be accessed from dom using: img.src = "new image url"